xaxxon/v8toolkit/README.md

 That compiled script always runs in the context it was created in.
 If you need to run the same code in another context, you will need to recompile it.

-#### *Helper object lifetimes
+#### v8toolkit object lifetimes

-In the following sections, *Helper refers to all of IsolateHelper, ContextHelper, and ScriptHelper
+In the following sections, v8toolkit object refers to all of v8toolkit Isolate, Context, and Script

 In V8, a context is invalid if the isolate it was created in has been cleaned up.
 Similarly, a compiled script isn't valid if its context is destroyed or invalid.
-To help manage these object dependencies, each IsolateHelper, ContextHelper, and ScriptHelper track their dependencies and make sure those dependencies are not destroyed until they are no longer needed.
+To help manage these object dependencies, each v8toolkit object tracks their dependencies and makes sure those dependencies are not destroyed until they are no longer needed.

-If you've noticed in all the examples, the variable storing all the *Helper objects is always set as "auto".
-The actual type returned when creating these types is a std::shared_ptr\<>.
-In addition, when a ContextHelper is created from an IsolateHelper or a ScriptHelper from a
-ContextHelper, the newly created object has a shared_ptr to it's parent object.
-This ensures an IsolateHelper will not be destroyed while a ContextHelper is depending on it or a ContextHelper destroyed while a ScriptHelper is depending on it.
-This means that even if your variable storing your IsolateHelper goes out of scope, if you've created a ContextHelper from it and still have that object around, the associated IsolateHelper will stick around.
+If you've noticed in all the examples, the variable storing all the toolkit objects are always set as "auto".
+The actual type returned when creating these types is a std::shared_ptr\<> of type IsolatePtr, ContextPtr, ScriptPtr.
+In addition, when a v8toolkit Context is created from a v8toolkit Isolate or a v8toolkit Script from a v8toolkit Context, the newly created object has a shared_ptr to it's parent object.
+This ensures an Isolate will not be destroyed while a Context is depending on it or a Context destroyed while a Script is depending on it.
+This means that even if your variable storing your Isolate goes out of scope, if you've created a Context from it and still have that object around, the associated Isolate will stick around.
 This guarantees that as long as you can make the call to run some JavaScript code, the necessary state information will be available for it to succeed.

 To illustrate this:

     {
-        std::shared_ptr<ScriptHelper> s;
+        std::shared_ptr<Script> s;
         {
-            // PlatformHelper is a singleton and never goes away auto i = PlatformHelper::create_context(); // i reference count is 1 auto c = i->create_context(); // c reference count is 1, i reference count is now 2
+            // Platform is a singleton and never goes away auto i = Platform::create_context(); // i reference count is 1 auto c = i->create_context(); // c reference count is 1, i reference count is now 2

             s = c->compile("4;"); // s reference count is 1, c reference count is now 2, i is still 2